amirdeljouyi/UTGen-Client/README.md

 ### Configuration Properties

-To tailor the use of LLM within the test generation process, the following properties can be adjusted or disabled:
+Customize how LLM is utilized during the test generation process with the following adjustable properties:
 - `LLM_TEST_DATA`
+Default: true
+Enables LLMs to enhance test data generation.

 - `LLM_POST_PROCESSING_REPROMPT_BUDGET`
+Default: 2
+Sets the number of additional prompts used for improving test cases during post-processing.

+- ` LLM_POST_PROCESSING`
+Default: true
+Uses LLMs to refine the readability and clarity of test cases by improving identifiers and comments.

+- `LLM_GRAPHQL_ENTRYPOINT`
+Default: 0.0.0.0:8000/graphql
+Specifies the entrypoint URL for connecting to the utgen-llm-server.

+- `TEST_NAMING_STRATEGY`
+  Default: numbered
+  For LLM-based improvements to test names, set this to LLM_BASED.

+- `Test_Format`
+Default: JUNIT5LLM
+To leverage LLMs at any stage of the process, set this to JUNIT5LLM.

-- `LLM_POST_PROCESSING`
+- `Reformat`

-You can optimize LLM usage according to specific project needs.
+Default: true
+Automatically runs a prettifier to format the generated test cases.

+These properties allow you to fine-tune LLM integration to meet the specific needs of your project.